ziotom78/raytracing_course/tomasi-ray-tracing-12a.md

     ]
     ```

--   The syntactic analysis must verify that the token sequence is correct: if the first token is the keyword `float`, then it means that we are defining a floating-point variable.
-It is therefore necessary that the next token contains the name of the variable (it must be an *identifier*), followed by the numerical value enclosed in parentheses.
+-   The syntactic analysis must verify that the token sequence is correct: if the first token is the keyword `float`, then we are defining a floating-point variable.
+Therefore, the next token must contain the name of the variable (it must be an *identifier*), followed by the numerical value enclosed in parentheses.

 # Syntax Errors